Alorel/alo-framework/README.md

 * Profiling class added
 * The Router now has a lot more getters
 * Error, autoloading and exception handlers moved to \Alo\Handler
+* Committed function tester (forgot about it earlier)

 ----------